kaldi-asr/kaldi/egs/babel/s5b/README.txt

 b) If you plan to work on one or more languages, the following approach is advised.
+    aa) create empty directory somewhere according to your choice (
+          mkdir 206-zulu-llp; cd 206-zulu-llp
+        )

-    aa) create empty directory somewhere according to your choice ab) symlink all the directories here to that directory ac) copy cmd.sh and path.sh (you will probably need to do some changes in these) ad) link the necessary scripts ( see below ) ae) link the appropriate language-specific config file to lang.conf in each directory.
+    ab) copy cmd.sh and path.sh (you will probably need to do some changes in these) especially pay attention to KALDI_ROOT in path.sh and possibly switch to using run.pl in cmd.sh
+        (
+          cp /path/to/kaldi/egs/babel/s5b/{cmd.sh,path.sh} .
+        )

+    ac) symlink all the directories here to that directory (
+          ln -s /path/to/kaldi/egs/babel/s5b/{conf,steps,utils,local} .
+        )
+    ad) link the necessary scripts ( see below )
+        {
+          ln -s /path/to/kaldi/egs/babel/s5b/run-1-main.sh .
+        }
+    ae) link the appropriate language-specific config file to lang.conf in each directory.
+        (
+          206-zulu-llp$ ln -s conf/lang/206-zulu-limitedLP.official.conf lang.conf
+        )

 Running the training scripts
 ===================================================